Plant-Supply-Unit-adveisor-2021/psunit/README.md

     pip3 install -r requirements.txt

 Afterwards you should configure your crontab file to call the measure.py and the push.py on a regualar bases.
 In order to function properly the psuserver needs to be running on the other side.

+# credits
+Thanks to @tatobari whos hx711 libary we are using. https://github.com/tatobari/hx711py